onurkybsi/kybinfrastructure-java/README.md

 # kybinfrastructure

-This project includes my own implementations which can be used during a development of enterprise Java application.
+This project contains useful implementations which can be used during Java application development.